Frequently Asked Questions

 Question: If we choose you to perform our ceremony, do you require a fee to hold our date?

-Yes, when you hire one of us, we will ask you to sign the Minister's contract and pay a non-refundable deposit to hold your date.
+Yes, when you hire one of us, we will ask you to sign a contract and pay a non-refundable deposit to hold your date.
 For more information, see our "Fees and Services" page.

 Question: What happens after we decide to hire one of the Officiants and pay the non-refundable deposit?